shivannis/xandr-docs-public/xandr-docs/articles/monetize/global-privacy-platform.md

     });
     ```

-The ad call made to Xandr will then be updated to include the GPP params as outlined below:
+The ad call made to Microsoft Advertising will then be updated to include the GPP params as outlined below:

 ```
 {